nvladimus/kekse/README.md

 where individual modules can be built, mixed and matched easily.

 Design principles:
-* Each device is represented by 1 module, which contains 1 file, 1 main class, 1 (optional) GUI panel.
+* Each device is represented by 1 module, which contains 1 file, 1 main class, 1 (optional) GUI window.
 * Device modules are independent from each other and self-contained, similar to LabView virtual instruments.
 Each module can be run on it's own, or envoked from a higher-level code (eg. from `gui_demo.py`)